Starcounter/Docs/guides/web-apps/acceptance-testing-with-selenium/README.md

 It is a good practice to always wait:

-- wait for a text element to be present, before you check the content of that element
+- Wait for a text element to be present before you check the content of that element
 ```cs
 public bool WaitForText(IWebElement elementName, string text, int seconds)
 {